kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

-# Lab: Explore the Microsoft Purview compliance center & Compliance Manager
+# Lab-12: Explore the Microsoft Purview compliance center & Compliance Manager

 ## Lab scenario
 In this lab, you will explore the Microsoft Purview compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

-**Estimated Time**: 15-20 minutes

 #### Task 1: Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.